Dementia support in Sheffield during Coronavirus

 Dementia Day Services

 Dementia Day Services provide a day of activities for people with dementia, while also providing a break for those who care for them at home.
-Please check with these services individually, as they may not be open at this time.
+Please check with these services individually, as they may be operating differently at this time.

 - Age UK Sheffield - Wellbeing Centre